MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ## Future-proofing queries

 Making sure that you create a query that will not have any issues on a future refresh is a top priority.
-To make your query resilient to changes and be able to refresh even when some components of your data source changes is something that is possible with several features in  Power Query.
+To make your query resilient to changes and be able to refresh even when some components of your data source changes are something that is possible with several features in  Power Query.

 It is a best practice to define the scope of your query as to what it should do and what it should account for in terms of structure, layout, column names, data types and any other component that you deem relevant to the scope.